What is a rental fee and why should I pay you one?

 Can I rent an apartment without being present?

 - Call us and we will discuss your specific needs.
 You can search our database or have one of our agents search it for you.
+Please work closely with your agent to help us understand your most important priorities so we pick the apartments most likely to fit your needs.

 How do I take an apartment off the market?